 ABLER, Ronald., ADAMS, John, and GOULD Peter.Spatial Organisation: the geographer's view of the world, Prentice-Hall, 1970.
 Unsurpassed after 50 years.
 Scanned versionBARTHOLOMEW, David., Building on Knowledge: Developing Expertise, Creativity and Intellectual Capital in the Construction Professions, Wiley-Blackwell, 2008.

 BLACKMORE C., The Client's Tale: the role of the client in building buildings, RIBA Publications, 1990.
 An insightful (and rare) account from the client's point of view, and written in plain English.

 BRAND S., How Buildings Learn: what happens after they are built, Penguin, 1994.
 Ridiculously, the British edition was banned for a while because it upset a designer, then it was re-issued with some of the good bits missing.
 A BBC documentary series of six episodes based on the same idea aired in 1997.
 How Buildings Learn Episode 1, Flow BBC, 1997 .

 CAMPBELL J., Grammatical Man: information, entropy, language and life, Simon and Schuster, New York, 1982.
-The section on redundancy and constraints in information theory are especially good.
+The section on redundancy and constraints in information theory is especially good.

 COLE, Ray and LORCH, Richard (eds), Buildings, Culture and Environment: informing global and local practices, Blackwell Publishing, 2004.

 COOPER, Gail, Air-conditioning America, London: Johns Hopkins University Press (1998) A classic of its kind, Should be required reading for all building designers.

 HAWKEN, Paul, LOVINS, Amory and LOVINS, Hunter, Natural Capitalism, Earthscan Publications, London, 1999..

 HELLER Robert., Culture Shock: the office revolution, Hodder & Stoughton, London, 1990.
 Two decades down the road this is great hindsight reading, especially the parts that grapple with the effects of IT.
 The era is pre-internet, but e-mail is just on the map.
 The chapter on Rank Xerox shows how hard it is to make solid predictions, even in a relatively short timescale.

 HELLMAN, Louis.
 Architecture for Beginners, A Writers and Readers Documentary Comic Book, 1984.
 The best short introduction to architecture, bar none.